boazbk/tcs/lec_17_model_rand.md

 * $\ell$ is the input length and $m$ is the output length.
 If $\ell \geq m$ then it is trivial to come up with such a generator: on input $s\in \{0,1\}^\ell$, we can output $s_0,\ldots,s_{m-1}$.
 In this case $\Pr_{s\sim \{0,1\}^\ell}[ P(G(s))=1]$ will simply equal $\Pr_{r\in \{0,1\}^m}[ P(r)=1]$, no matter how many lines $P$ has.
 So, the smaller $\ell$ is and the larger $m$ is, the stronger the generator, and to get anything non-trivial, we need $m>\ell$.

-Furthermore note that although our eventual goal is to fool probabilistic randomized algorithms that take an unbounded number of inputs,  [prgdef](){.ref} refers to _finite_ and _deterministic_ NAND programs.
+Furthermore note that although our eventual goal is to fool probabilistic randomized algorithms that take an unbounded number of inputs,  [prgdef](){.ref} refers to _finite_ and _deterministic_ NAND-CIRC programs.
 :::

 We can think of a pseudorandom generator as a "randomness amplifier."
 It takes an input $s$ of $\ell$ bits chosen at random and expands these $\ell$ bits into an output $r$ of $m>\ell$ _pseudorandom_ bits.
-If $\epsilon$ is small enough then the pseudorandom bits will "look random" to any NAND program that is not too big.
+If $\epsilon$ is small enough then the pseudorandom bits will "look random" to any NAND-CIRC program that is not too big.
 Still, there are two questions we haven't answered:

 * _What reason do we have to believe that pseudorandom generators with non-trivial parameters exist?_

-* _Even if they do exist, why would such generators be useful to derandomize randomized algorithms?_ After all, [prgdef](){.ref} does not involve RNAND++ or RNAND<< programs, but rather deterministic NAND programs with no randomness and no loops.
+* _Even if they do exist, why would such generators be useful to derandomize randomized algorithms?_ After all, [prgdef](){.ref} does not involve RNAND++ or RNAND<< programs, but rather deterministic NAND-CIRC programs with no randomness and no loops.

 We will now (partially) answer both questions.
 For the first question, let us come clean and confess we do not know how to _prove_ that interesting pseudorandom generators exist.